 Ultimately, User Research is about putting natural powers of observation and conversation to use in a specific way.
 The book isn't bogged down with small, specific, technical detail - rather, it explores the fundamentals of user research, which remain true regardless of the context in which they are applied.
 As such, the tools and frameworks given here can be used in any sector or industry, to improve any part of the customer journey and experience; whether that means improving software, websites, customer services, products, packaging or more.

-Dr Stephanie Marsh is one of the UK's leading UX research professionals, and is currently a Senior User Researcher in the UK Government Digital Services.
+Dr Stephanie Marsh is one of the UK's leading UX research professionals, and is currently a Lead User Researcher in the UK Government Digital Services.
 She was previously the Head of Digital Strategy for the UK Ministry of Defence and a user research consultant for Bunnyfoot (one of the UK's foremost user research consultancy provider, with clients including BBC, Arsenal, easyJet, Boden and Oxfam).

 You will need to sign up or login as a registered academic to request inspection copies.